danielpederzini/easy-seats/README.md

-# Easy Seats
+## Overview

-Easy seats is a easy to use movie ticket reservation system with the following features:
+**Easy seats** is a easy to use movie ticket reservation system with the following features:
-- User authentication flow with secure JWT-based session handling
+- User authentication flow with secure cookie-based JWT session handling.
-- Movie listing with search filter and genre filter, with session existence check for smart ordering
+- Movie listing with search filter and genre filter, with session existence check for smart ordering.
-- Session listing for the specified movie, with seat availability check to disable the button
+- Session listing for the specified movie, with seat availability check to disable the button.
-- Seat selection screen with real-time updates, concurrency handling, expiration logic and auto-clear when leaving the page
+- Seat selection screen with real-time updates, concurrency handling, expiration logic and auto-clear when leaving the page.
-- Booking status system fully integrated with Stripe payment API (checkout, expiration, payments, refunds..)
+- Booking status system fully integrated with Stripe payment API (checkout, expiration, payments, refunds..).
-- User bookings listing, with smart ordering based on status, and buttons for related actions
+- User bookings listing, with smart ordering based on status, and buttons for related actions.
-- QRCode creation and validation for bookings to be verified when entering the session
+- QRCode creation and validation for bookings to be verified when entering the session.

+## Tokens and Authentication
+JWT tokens serve as the main security component of this application, all signed and verified with strong private and public keys using RSA algorithm.
+The tokens contain standard claims like issuer, audience, jti and custom claims such as userId and role.
+All authenticated operations require a token with the proper role and userId to prevent IDOR attacks.

+There are currently 4 types of JWT in this application:
+- accessToken: very short expiration window
+- refreshToken: longer expiration window, invalidated upon use
+- websocketToken: extremely short expiration window, used only to connect to the websocket
+- qrCode: short expiration window, custom claims for booking validation

+All access and refresh token traffic is done by http-only cookies, to prevent interception and token theft through JavaScript.
+The refreshToken will always be associated with a field in the user entity, and only one can be present at a time, the value being updated with the new refreshToken whenever a refresh request is made and cleared when a logout request is made.